 Assistance for master's students:

 - Full-time work opportunities (with part-time tuition credits) at Centennial School, an approved private school and outreach consultation program, for students who have intense emotional and behavioral needs.
 Graduate students are typically employed as full-time teachers, although other part-time experiences are sometimes available (e.g., job coaches).
 Full or part-time salary plus tuition.
-Contact: Dr. Michael George, (610) 266-6500.
+Contact: Dr. Julie Vogt, (610) 266-6500.

 We encourage you to visit Lehigh University's Office of Financial Aid.
 Their website will provide you with information and resources for financing your graduate education.